 Best Portable: Napoleon TravelQ TQ285-RD-1-A Portable Propane Gas Grill with Griddle

-What We Like: Even and consistent heating, sturdy quality, creates great grill marks
+What We Love: Even and consistent heating, sturdy quality, creates great grill marks

-What We Don't Like: Legs do not lock
+What We Don't Love: Legs do not lock

 It’s almost like magic.
 This convenient, compact portable grill boasts 285 square inches of grilling area and 12,000 BTUs of flame power from two burners.
 The two legs fold in so you can easily transport and store it away.